 Parking at Progressive Field

-Reserved parking at Progressive Field is very limited.
+Reserved parking at Progressive Field in the Great Day Improvements Garage is very limited.
 It may be available as an add-on when purchasing your ticket, but don’t count on being able to park at the stadium itself.

 Progressive Field is in downtown Cleveland, though, and there are many garages and surface lots within a block or two.
-These garages/lots fill up quickly on game days, and the “special event pricing” sometime gets crazy!
-(Garage prices above $40 are not uncommon, especially for popular games.)
+These garages/lots fill up quickly on game days, and the “special event pricing” sometimes gets crazy!
+(Garage prices above $40 or even $60 are not uncommon, especially for popular games.)

 You might have better luck reserving parking nearby using SpotHero.
 It’s a good idea to reserve your parking in advance to save up to 50% off drive-up prices.